 The legal marijuana market is operating in a total gray area and will be for the foreseeable future, but one thing is certain: growing this light-intensive crop is polluting the air.
 Marijuana cultivation is estimated to produce 15 million metric tons of carbon emissions every year.
 Using solar energy to power the grow lights is a fantastic way to offset those emissions.
 It’s important that this green industry gets off to a green start.

 Solar Powered Backpacks

 Whether you’re spending the day hiking or walking around town, a solar powered backpack can keep your phone and laptop charged.
 Some backpacks even come with extra features like LED lights or hydration packs!
 Enjoy nature with the help of eco-friendly energy.

 Weather- and slip-proof solar panels are being installed in pedestrian walkways to help supply power to nearby buildings.
-Since the first solar-powered walkway was constructed at George Washington University in 2013, the technology has slowly been adopted worldwide.
-For example, the Green Quarter shopping mall in Astana, Kazakhstan now uses two sets of pedestrian panels to help power the building.
+Since the first solar-powered walkway was constructed at George Washington University in 2013, the technology is slowly being adopted.
+For example, the Green Quarter shopping mall in Astana, Kazakhstan now uses pedestrian panels to help power the building.

 Solar Parking Canopies

 Parking canopies can do more than just keep your car cool on a sunny day.
-Also, they are a space-saving way to generate clean electricity.
-As there is rarely enough cheap land in or around cities for solar plants, uncovered parking lots are a perfect urban home for solar panels.
+They are a space-saving way to generate clean electricity.
+Uncovered parking lots are a perfect urban home for solar panels.
+There is rarely enough cheap land in or around cities for solar plants.
 Solar canopies can add more use to the same plot of land, and save you from being burned by your steering wheel.